uditmaherwal/Flower-Image-Classifier/README.md

 1. Load and preprocess the image dataset
 2. Train the image classifier on your dataset
-3. Use the trained classifier to predict image content I'll lead you through each part which I've implement in Python.
+3. Use the trained classifier to predict image content I'll lead you through each part which I've implemented in Python.